Gallo language: Linguistic classification

 Gallo is one of the langues d'oïl, a dialect continuum covering the northern half of France.
 This group includes a wide variety of more or less well-defined and differentiated languages and dialects, which share a Latin origin and some Germanic influence from Frankish, the language spoken by the Franks.

 Gallo, like the other langues d'oïl, is neither ancient French nor a distortion of modern French.
-The langues d'oïl are Gallo-Romance languages, which also includes Franco-provençal, spoken around Savoy.
-These are in turn Romance languages, a group which also includes, among others, Catalan, Italian, Spanish, Portuguese and Romanian.
+The langues d'oïl are Gallo-Romance languages, which also includes Franco-Provençal, spoken around Savoy.
+These are in turn Romance languages, a group which also includes, among others, Catalan, Italian, Spanish, Portuguese, Galician and Romanian.

 Gallo has not just borrowed words from Breton, but also aspects of grammar; the use of the preposition pour as an auxiliary verb is said to be of Celtic origin.
 The relationship between the two is comparable to that of the two languages of Scotland: Scots, an Anglic language closely related to English, and Scottish Gaelic, a Celtic language descended from Old Irish.

+Gallo is typically not mutually intelligible with French, primarily due to its differing phonology and vocabulary.
+This is in spite of what Paul Sébillot wrote in 1878: "[Gallo] is a dialect of French [...]: it contains a considerable quantity of old words, a very small amount of words borrowed from Breton, and is, except for several local expressions [...] very easy to understand."
+The study of language has evolved considerably since the 19th century, however, and there is no longer any universally accepted criterion to distinguish decisively between language and dialect.